gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 ![Hero Card](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%205%20-%20Dialogs/images/hero-card.png)

 ## Quick Recap
 Congratulations!
 At this point you should have a fairly nifty bot that walks user's through the entire reservation process.
-In this lab, we completed the following:
+In doing so, we implemented the following:

 1. Incorporated a **Dialog** chain to solicity reservation information from the user
 2. Provided rich visualizations in the form of message **Attachments**